DE-RSE/de-rse.github.io/en/conf2019/program.md

 The event will end on June 6th 2019 around 3pm.

-A first version of the program is expected to be released at the end of April.
+A first version of the program has beed released: [https://derse19.uni-jena.de/derse19/schedule/]( https://derse19.uni-jena.de/derse19/schedule/)

 The [Call for Contributions](call.html) was open until March 3rd, 2019.